 In this work, we present AMP-LS, a learning-based motion planning approach that generalises to unseen obstacles in complex environments.
-AMP-LS is built upon LSPP [8] and inherits a number of desirable properties.
+AMP-LS builds upon LSPP [8] and inherits a number of desirable properties.
 However, AMP-LS considerably extends LSPP by introducing a collision predictor trained on diverse synthetic scenes to leverage scene embeddings for unseen scene generalisation, and explicit collision checking during planning for safe obstacle avoidance.
 We demonstrate that AMP-LS successfully generates collisionfree paths in both unseen simulated and real-world scenes.
-The comparison between AMP-LS and several sampling and optimisation-based motion planning baselines shows that our method achieves commensurate success rate with much improved planning time.
-Furthermore, our real-world experiments show that AMP-LS can handle both open and closed-loop planning, which significantly broadens the applicability to real-world robotic problems.
-For future work we look to extend AMP-LS to more complex tasks such as grasping and pick-and-place.
+The comparison between AMP-LS and several sampling and optimisation-based motion planning baselines shows that our method achieves a commensurate success rate with much improved planning time.
+Furthermore, our realworld experiments show that AMP-LS can handle both open and closed-loop planning, which significantly broadens the applicability to real-world robotic problems.